Franklin Hospital Ratings & Violations

 - Total number of outpatient emergency department visits – 5,374 patients

-- 110 Minutes – The amount of time from when the patient arrived at the emergency department to the time they were discharged.
+- 316 Minutes – The amount of time from when the patient arrived at the emergency department to the time they were discharged.
 Note: these numbers cover the time period from 04/01/2017 to 03/31/2018

 - 11 Minutes – The amount of time it took for the emergency department patient’s arrival until the diagnostic evaluation had been completed by a qualified medical professional.
 Note: these numbers cover the time period from 04/01/2017 to 03/31/2018

 - 28 Minutes – The amount of time it took for the emergency department patient to receive pain medication for a long bone fracture.
 Note: these numbers cover the time period from 04/01/2017 to 03/31/2018

 - 1.61 percent of Patients at the emergency room for all of 2017 left against medical advice or discontinued care.

 Tens of thousands of hospital patients die every year due to a medical mistake.
 However, not every case involves malpractice where the doctor, nurse or another medical provider’s negligent action directly led to the patient’s damages.
 So, if you’re considering a medical malpractice claim for compensation, what do you need to understand between negligent medical care and the unfortunate outcome of a medical condition caused by a complication or risky procedure?

 Making an allegation of malpractice is much different than proving the case in court.
 These types of cases tend to be extremely difficult to litigate and expensive to resolve.
 In fact, without the help of a skilled personal injury attorney who specializes in medical malpractice cases, the chances of winning sizable compensation is limited.
 It is important to note that many lawyers dabble in medical malpractice and personal injury cases but often have low success rates.
 Instead, it is best to choose a lawyer whose credentials reflect the amount of experience they have in resolving medical malpractice cases.